aaron-grau/curic/html-css/projects/aa_times/README.md

 - Only list elements should be present within unordered lists, but list elements may contain other elements such as anchor tags or buttons.

 After some HTML structuring you will notice some problems with the styling.
-Refer to the `masthead` screenshot and edit the stylesheet to fix the following
+Refer to the masthead mock up and edit the stylesheet to fix the following
 things:

 - Correct the positioning of the `.language-nav`.